MWATelescope/mwax_db2fits/tests/test02/README.md

 * Correlator mode: 640kHz, 4 sec

 ## Expected Outputs
-* A fits.tmp file for the first obsid which contains the first subobs:
+* No file output for first subobs/obs
-  * Primary HDU correctly populated
-  * ImageHD (timestep 1, visibilities) 16x3
-  * ImageHD (timestep 1, weights) 4x3
-  * ImageHD (timestep 2, visibilities) 16x3
-  * ImageHD (timestep 2, weights) 4x3
 * A complete fits file for the second obsid, which has:
   * Primary HDU correctly populated
   * ImageHD (timestep 1, visibilities) 16x3